doxam1/CV-App/README.md

-# CV-App
-CV Application for the Odin project.
+CV Application in react project for the Odin project.